rknightuk/rknight.me/src/pages/interests.md

 ---
 title: /interests
-subtitle: "Things I'm interested in, passionate about, or otherwise enjoy. <br>See more interest pages in the [/interests directory](https://chrisburnell.github.io/interests-directory/)."
+subtitle: "Things I'm interested in, passionate about, or otherwise enjoy. <br>See more in the [/interests directory](https://chrisburnell.github.io/interests-directory/)."
 layout: base
 permalink: 'interests/index.html'
 eleventyNavigation: